cloudmesh/classes/docs/source/lesson/cloud/futuresystems.rst

 OpenStack Credential
 -------------------------------------------------------------------------------

-``nova`` command is ready but we still need a OpenStack credential because we use OpenStack under a project membership and OpenStack verifies our identity by looking at OpenStack credentials.
+``nova`` command is ready but we still need an OpenStack credential because we use OpenStack under a project membership and OpenStack verifies our identity by looking at OpenStack credentials.
 It is simply done by: